SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 Buyer-Side Licensing: As the buying organization, you typically purchase SAP Ariba as a cloud subscription.

 This often involves an annual subscription fee for the Ariba modules you deploy (such as Procurement, Invoicing, Sourcing, etc.).
-Buyer-side fees are usually based on one of two metrics:

-As a CIO or procurement lead deploying Ariba, it’s crucial to recognize this because it can affect supplier adoption and relationships.
-Here’s how supplier-side licensing works:
+As a CIO or procurement lead deploying Ariba, it’s crucial to recognize this, as it can impact supplier adoption and relationships.

 The buyer-side license is essentially a software subscription that your organization pays to use Ariba’s modules.

 In contrast, supplier-side fees are charges SAP applies to your suppliers when they perform high-volume transactions on the network.
-Next, we’ll break down the specific fee models involved on each side.

 Key SAP Ariba Licensing Models and Fees

 Understanding the different fee components in an Ariba agreement will help you manage costs.
-The major licensing models include subscription, transaction volume, supplier, and network access fees.

 Subscription Fees (Buyer-Side)